AhmedAlmijbari/Prosthesis/README.md

 More Information to be followed.

-*contribution: Ahmed Almijbari, Abdurhman Elzwai.*
+*Contribution: Ahmed Almijbari, Abdurhman Elzwai.*